dianisssc/TriviaGame/README.md

 Homework Assignment

-(5: JavaScript Assignment 2)
+5: JavaScript Assignment 2

-You'll have the ability to test your FIFA soccer knowledge in this trivia game!
+In this assignment, I'm using JavaScript for the logic and jQuery to manipulate HTML while adding some stylish CSS to make this basic game.

-Using JavaScript for the logic and jQuery to manipulate HTML and my stylish CSS.
+You'll have the ability to test your FIFA soccer knowledge in this trivia game, but hurry you must beat the time!